-- 6.5 Paid Time Off.
+6.5 Paid Time Off.
 Include hours required for vacation and holidays in wage increase adjustments.
-Only include sick leave hours if the hours are specifically required by the WD or collective bargaining agreement (CBA).
-Since standard WDs do not require sick leave, such payments are voluntary and not directly affected by WD wage rate increases (the "current" wage rate is not required by SCA for these hours).
-Contractors subject to a standard WD usually credit any sick leave costs against their Health & Welfare fringe benefit obligation.
+Only include sick leave hours if the contract contains FAR 52.222-62 or if the hours are specifically required by the collective bargaining agreement (CBA).
+Since sick leave is now generally required by regulation (FAR 52.222-62), employers are no longer allowed to claim credit for sick leave against the Health & Welfare obligation.
 Reference Section 8.2 on fringe benefit adjustments for increases in the number of holidays, vacation days, or sick leave days required by a CBA.
-All paid hours should be included and are eligible for adjustment. - 6.6 Overtime Hours.
+All paid hours should be included and are eligible for adjustment.

+6.6 Overtime Hours.
 Federal overtime laws (CWHSSA and FLSA) require premium payments for hours worked in excess of 40 per week, and several states require overtime for work over eight hours per day.
 Some cost increases associated with overtime hours are reimbursable and some are not.
 Generally, overtime hours are paid by contractors at a premium rate of 1 1⁄2 times the regular wage rate.
 The "straight-time" (non-overtime) portions of SCA or FLSA wage increases on overtime hours are properly reimbursable under a price adjustment claim.
 The premium portions of such wages are not normally reimbursable.
 Contractors generally have the ability to manage their work so that overtime hours do not occur or need to be used.
 They may reschedule employees and/or hire additional workers.
 Therefore, the overtime premium payments are viewed as within the contractor's control to entirely avoid.
 An exception may be considered in instances where the overtime hours were actually required and/or authorized by the contract (such as a pre-priced line item for overtime work).
 Health and Welfare fringe benefit adjustments are normally not due on overtime hours.
 However, even-numbered standard WDs (and some CBAs) require H&W to be paid on "all hours worked"- including overtime hours.

-Example: The contractor's employees work a total of 42,000 hours in a given labor category of which 4,000 hours were considered overtime and paid at 1 $\frac{1}{2}$ times the regular rate of pay.
+Example: The contractor's employees work a total of 42,000 hours in a given labor category of which 4,000 hours were considered overtime and paid at 1 1⁄2 times the regular rate of pay.
 The WD increased the wage rate for that classification by \$1.30 per hour.
 The contractor would be entitled to a price adjustment of \$54,600 (\$1.30 x 42,000), but would not be entitled to the additional overtime premium of \$2,600 (\$1.30 x.5 x 4,000)